MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 [video3]: ./harder_challenge_video_output.mp4 "Harder Challenge Video Output"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
-###Camera Calibration
+## Camera Calibration

-####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step can be found in the second and third code cells of the IPython notebook "P4-Advanced-LaneLinesV1.ipynb" with steps detailed below.
 The following [Open CV documentation link](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_calib3d/py_calibration/py_calibration.html) provides reference to the techniques tried as part of this project.